YoloWingPixie/lsobot/README.md

-# lsobot
+# LsoBot
 A log scrapper for DCS World that checks for new carrier landing grades made by humans and sends them to Discord.
+LsoBot is a Powershell script that runs at regular intervals using Powershell's scheduled job function.
+It then formats its results and sends them to Discord via Discord's webhook API.

 # Installation

 ## Requirements

-* Powershell 5.1
+* Powershell 5.1 - This is installed by default on Server 2016-2019 and Windows 10.
 * Administrative rights to register the Event Log Source, however normal operation does not require admin rights.
 * Manage Webhooks rights on the Discord server to create the webhook